Schedule of Events

 Celebrate a Homecoming tradition wit the Dickinson Faculty Jazz Group (Jeff Wohlbach, trumpet; Greg Strohman, trombone; Tom Strohman, winds; Jim Miller, bass; Gavin Wes Horning, guitar, and Dave Zygmunt, drums). the ensemble will perform a program of jazz tunes from the past and present by a a variety of composers.

-Presidential Leadership Presentation & Panel
+Presidential Leadership Panel & Breakfast

 Join in celebration of Latino/a/x heritage and community at Dickinson!
 Connect with alumni, students and organizations as they honor their accomplishments.